-When you’re looking at a personal trainer job description, it’s sometimes hard to tell what’s important from what – quite frankly – isn’t.
+When you’re looking at a personal trainer job description in the UK, it’s sometimes hard to tell what’s important from what – quite frankly – isn’t.

 This can be a problem…

-With thousands of beginners entering the fitness industry every year, we’re getting more and more questions along the lines of: What exactly do I need to become a personal trainer and why are personal trainer job descriptions so varied?
+With thousands of beginners entering the fitness industry every year, we’re getting more and more questions along the lines of: What exactly do I need to become a personal trainer and why are job descriptions for personal trainers so varied?

 Now, there’s good news and there’s bad news.

-The bad news is, the reason that one personal trainer job description might be so different from another is because there are loads of different employers out there.
+The bad news is, the reason that one job description might be so different from another is that there are loads of different employers out there.
 And we mean loads.

 In 2018, there are an estimated 7,038 gyms in the UK alone – most of which will be prime employers of new personal trainers.
 All of these gyms will have their own managers, who will all be looking for different things, whether its qualifications, prior experience, or a decent set of soft skills.

 The good news is that we’re here to help!